Osprey Aether Pro 70 Review

 |420HD nylon, DWR treatment|

 |Sleeping bag Compartment||Yes||No||No||No||Yes|

 Our Analysis and Test Results

-The Pro's shoulder straps are one of the more dramatically shaped and ergonomic designs we tested, and our team felt that it paid off when it came to keeping us comfortable.
+Despite being a sub-four-pound pack, this model doesn't cut any corners when it comes to comfort.
+The Aether Pro 70 has shoulder straps that are some of the more dramatically shaped with one of the best and most ergonomic designs we tested.
+Our team felt that it paid off when it came to keeping us comfortable.

 Features and Ease of Use